rutSimanTov/taskServer/README.md

 This will expose the server on port 5001.
 Ensure the MySQL database is connected and accessible to the application.

 ## Backend Integration 🔗

-Ensure the frontend client is set up to interact with this API.
+The frontend of the project is available here:  [Task Client Repository](https://github.com/rutSimanTov/taskClient) Ensure the frontend client is set up to interact with this API.
 The server provides a minimal REST API for task management and authentication.
 Use the provided JWT token from the `/login` or `/register` endpoint to authenticate requests.

 ## Contributing 🤝